 Section 5.3.5 of the NEWIOU SSSW ROD states that Alternative #18 (Excavation) is the selected remedial action for this site.
 Originally, this remedial action was scheduled for the 2007 summer construction season, but multiple cleanup actions were scheduled for that year, and the base could not complete all actions with the available time and funding.
 In addition, a considerable amount of asphalt construction debris was discovered in a preliminary test pit in the center of the site; this debris was not discussed in the NEWIOU SSSW ROD.
 In 2010, the base conducted a supplemental soil investigation to determine the extent of the construction debris.
-The data from this investigation will be used to develop a revised remedial design and allow the base to conduct a soil remedial action in 2011.
+The data from this investigation was used to develop a revised remedial design and to conduct a soil remedial action in 2011.
+The base will submit a soil remedial action report for Site FT005 in 2012 and will request a revision to the footprint of the controlled area once the regulatory review of this report is complete.